mobidic/Captain-ACHAB/README.md

 Contig is necessary in VCF header.

 ### Create db.vcf input for Captain Achab
-If you doesn't have database of your variant, you can create a db.vcf with all of your vcfs and Captain ACHAB will tell you how many times the variants is found & in which sample.
+If you doesn't have database of your variant, you can create a db.vcf with all of your vcfs and Captain ACHAB will tell you how many times the variants are found & in which sample.

 Put all your vcf in one folder.
 Use GATK Combine Variant to merge all VCF.